-If you’re anything like me, you’ll already have a stash of part-used spices gathering dust in the back of the cupboard (or on a spice rack, if you’re either really retro or really organised!).
-I’ll often buy a jar of a certain spice just to use a teaspoon or two in a baking recipe or spicy dish, so making your own spice mixes is a great way to use these up before they go out of date.
+Many of us will already have a stash of part-used spices in the back of the cupboard (or on a spice rack, if you’re either really retro or really organised!).
+If you often buy a jar of a certain spice just to use a teaspoon or two in a baking recipe or spicy dish, making your own spice mixes is a great way to use these up before they go out of date.

 This basic pumpkin spice mix is super-easy to make and takes no time at all.
 The most time-consuming part will be checking the labels on your spice jars to make sure you’re not accidentally throwing in chilli powder or paprika!

 Feel free to alter the quantities to suit your own taste and use up what you have.
-Personally, I prefer to leave out the cloves.
 You could also throw in a teaspoon of ground anise, cardamom or turmeric.
 Play around to create your perfect pumpkin spice mix – one of the benefits of creating a home-made blend is that you can make it exactly as you like it.

 Finally, add all your chosen spices to an empty spice jar (or other sealable container) and give it a good shake.